-This fourth edition of the BIST Annual Conference will focus on the latest developments in an area of priority for BIST research: sustainability.
-Join us online to hear from local and international keynote speakers, learn from roundtable discussions, and participate in satellite sessions leading up to the day of the conference.
+This fourth edition of the BIST Annual Conference was focused on the latest developments in an area of priority for BIST research: sustainability.
+Local and international keynote speakers joined us from all over the world, attendees participated in roundtable discussions, and key issues for the research community were discussed at satellite sessions leading up to the day of the conference

 Our current patterns of production and consumption are depleting the planet’s resources, such as biomass, water, minerals, and fossil fuels, while generating exponential growth in waste as well as air and soil pollution.
 This has resulted in the serious climate crisis we are experiencing, which threatens the future of humanity.

 As scientists working in some of the most advanced research institutions in our country, BIST researchers know the science behind climate change and recognise the urgency to take actions to address global warming and avoid its catastrophic effects.
 We feel compelled to use our science to meet this global social challenge, as reflected in the BIST Research Initiative on Energy and Environmental Sustainability.

 Once more, the Barcelona Institute of Science and Technology (BIST) invited its entire community and its various stakeholders and partners to meet at its annual conference to discuss the latest developments in an area of priority for BIST research, focusing on sustainability.